“Somewhere over that rainbow, for Judy Garland, was a big pot of gold called Applause” – Sue Brandt McBeem, The Austin American, 1961

-May 14, 1958: In the curio department is this letter to the editor of the Minneapolis Star Tribune by an Edmond Way who objected to Judy’s appearance at the recent Minnesota Centennial celebration in Minneapolis on May 11th.
-Note that in those days to “rap” meant to give, in this instance Judy’s performance, a “bad rap.”
+May 14, 1958: In the curio department is this letter to the editor of the Minneapolis Star Tribune by Edmond Way who objected to Judy’s appearance at the recent Minnesota Centennial celebration in Minneapolis on May 11th.
+Note that in those days to “rap” meant to give, in this instance Judy’s performance, a “bad rap” (a “bad reputation”).
 It’s unknown what, if any, vulgar things Judy allegedly said.
 Knowing how much Judy respected her audience, she certainly wouldn’t have said anything inappropriate.

-May 14, 1961: This review of Judy’s May 8th concert in Dallas was reviewed by Sue Brandt McBee for the Austin American paper (Austin, Texas).
-It’s a week later but better late than never!
+May 14, 1961: This review by Sue Brandt McBee of Judy’s May 8th concert in Dallas was published in the Austin American paper (Austin, Texas).
+It’s a week late but better late than never!
 And once again, Judy’s weight is mentioned.
 There is also an early mention of the newly christened infamous “Judy Garland Cult” and another aspect of her fan group, “the believers.”
 By the end of the decade “the cult” became a negative slur aimed at the more hysterical, usually gay male, fans who attended her concerts.
 After her death, the cult continued and can now be found, still being hysterical, in various discussion groups on social media.